-- If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - 6.
-With control knob pressed in, push down and release ignitor button.
+6. With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the front of burner.
 The pilot can be seen through the glass panel.
 If needed, keep pressing ignitor button until pilot lights.

 Note: If pilot does not stay lit, refer to Troubleshooting, pages 13 through 15.
 Also contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure.
+To light pilot with match, see Manual Lighting Procedure, column 3.

-7. Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob.
+- 7. Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob. - If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs.

 Note: If pilot goes out, repeat steps 3 through 7.
+This heater has a safety interlock system.
+Wait one (1) minute before lighting pilot again.

 8. Turn control knob counterclockwise

-to the HIGH position.
+to desired heating level.
 The

 main burner should light.
 Set control

-knob to any heat level between HIGH
+knob to any heat level between HI

-and LOW.
-To turn control knob from

-HIGH to a lower setting, press in the

-control knob and turn counterclockwise
+and LO.